Would you sell your prized possessions to pay for college?

-NEW YORK Just how much would you give up for your children to go to their dream schools?
+NEW YORK (Reuters) - Just how much would you give up for your children to go to their dream schools?

 For Seattle's Al Sanders, the answer was his precious stash of 5,000 comics starring everyone from the Avengers to Iron Man to the Fantastic Four.
 He had been collecting them ever since the eighth grade.